aelkus/diaspblogger/README.md

 ### Installation

-if you have the dependencies, clone this repository to a director of your choice.
+if you have the dependencies, clone this repository to a directory of your choice.
 Next, `cd` into the repo and edit the `cfg.ini` file.

 * `diaspPod` should have the name of your Diaspora pod (for ex, https://diasp.org) ).
 * `diaspUsername` should have your Diaspora username (for ex, harambe, doge, or harambe_doge, etc).